Asymptotically Optimum Perfect Universal Steganography of Finite Memoryless Sources: Empirical Results

-We verify next the performance of partitioned permutation coding, using a host drawn from a Gaussian distribution with mean~$128$ and standard deviation~$25$, and quantized to $\mathcal{V}=\{0,1,\ldots,2^b-1\}$ ($b=8$).
+We verify next the results for partitioned permutation coding, using a host $\mathbf{x}$ drawn from a Gaussian distribution with mean~$128$ and standard deviation~$25$, and quantized to $\mathcal{V}=\{0,1,\ldots,2^b-1\}$ ($b=8$).
 The sequence of support partitionings $\{\mathcal{\widetilde{U}}_q^p\}$ discussed in Section~\ref{sec:pract-select-part} is used to obtain the results in Figure~\ref{fig:dwr-psnr-eff-rate}.
-The rate-distortion bounds are now key to the performance achieved by partitioned permutation coding.
-First of all, like in the previous figure we observe a close match between measurements for single experiments and their corresponding averages.
-This is also true for the match between the empirical embedding efficiency and the lower bound on $\overline{\varepsilon}$, which are also displayed in this case.
-It can be verified that, as discussed in Section~\ref{sec:embedd-dist-contr} inequalities~\eqref{eq:xi_min_lb} and~\eqref{eq:ineq_vareps} still hold for partitioned permutation coding.
-Finally, the most important feature in Figure~\ref{fig:dwr-psnr-eff-rate} is the small constant gap $\rho_u-\rho_\text{emp}$ throughout, which is roughly the same as the gap $\rho_u-\rho_l^*$ between the rate-distortion bounds.
+The rate-distortion bound~\eqref{eq:rd-function} is now key to the achieved performance, whereas~\eqref{eq:fano} is too loose and not shown.
+Like in the previous figure, we observe a close match between empirical measurements for one-shot experiments and their corresponding averages.
+This is also true for the match between the empirical embedding efficiency and the lower bound on $\overline{\varepsilon}$.
+It can be verified that, as discussed in Section~\ref{sec:embedd-dist-contr} inequalities~\eqref{eq:xi_min_lb} and~\eqref{eq:ineq_vareps} still hold.
+Finally, the most important feature in Figure~\ref{fig:dwr-psnr-eff-rate} is the narrow nearly constant gap $\rho_u-\rho_\text{emp}$ throughout, which is roughly the same as the gap $\rho_u-\rho_l^*$ between the rate-distortion bounds.